International Consolidated Airlines Group S.A. research snapshot

 DimensionConclusionConfidence

 MoatThe moat comes from airport slots, network breadth, brand and route rights, joint ventures, scale, and Avios relationships.
-It is useful but not absolute because airline customers can switch and capacity is competitive.Medium-high
+It is useful but not absolute because customers can switch and US and low-cost carriers can add capacity.Medium-high

-ValuationAt 470.90p, the reported trailing PE was about 7.4x and price-to-sales about 0.71x on StockAnalysis data.
-The discount reflects airline cyclicality, fuel risk, and the need to distinguish peak from normalized earnings.Medium-high
+ValuationAt 431.90p, the reported trailing PE was about 6.8x and price-to-sales about 0.65x on StockAnalysis data.
+The discount reflects airline cyclicality, fuel and geopolitical risk, and the need to distinguish peak from normalized earnings.Medium-high

-Technical trendThe price was above the 429.06p 50-day and 406.67p 200-day moving averages, with RSI 56.71.
-Momentum was constructive but not an oversold or guaranteed breakout signal.Medium-high
+Technical trendThe price closed below the 445.80p 50-day moving average but above the 410.29p 200-day moving average, with RSI 43.17.
+Momentum turned softer after Q2 results and is not an oversold or guaranteed rebound signal.Medium-high

-Risk levelKey risks include jet fuel, recession, fare competition, labor disruption, aircraft delivery and engine issues, geopolitical conflict, emissions regulation, currency, slots, and high operating leverage.High
+Risk levelKey risks include jet fuel, Middle East escalation, recession, fare competition, labor cost, engine and aircraft availability, IAG Loyalty VAT litigation, emissions regulation, currency, slots, and high operating leverage.High

 AI confidenceHistorical data confidence is high.
 Forecast confidence is medium because the next earnings path depends on variables outside management control.High data confidence

-Investment certaintyIAG has an attractive operating and valuation setup for monitoring, but airline shock risk means the investment case is medium certainty rather than a high-certainty compounder.Medium
+Investment certaintyIAG still offers an attractive operating and valuation setup for monitoring, but airline shock risk means the investment case is medium certainty rather than a high-certainty compounder.Medium

 IAG AI stock forecast